yujunz/gitlab.com-runbooks/README.md

 * [Reload CheckMK metrics](howto/manage-checkmk.md#reload_host_metrics)
 * [Run pgbadger to analyze queries](howto/postgresql.md#run-pgbadger-in-the-primary-database-server)

-## General guidelines in for production incidents.
+## General guidelines for production incidents.

 * Confirm that it is actually an emergency, challenge this: are we losing data?
 Is GitLab.com not working?
 * [Tweet](howto/tweeting-guidelines.md) in a reassuring but informative way to let the people know what's going on